-But plans that have grandfathered status -- those that were in place before the Affordable Care Act became law on March 23, 2010 -- don't have to offer this type of coverage.
-Also, the law doesn't require that large firms offer dental and vision services for children, though the majority already do.
+But plans that have grandfathered status -- those that were in place before the Affordable Care Act became law on March 23, 2010, and have not substantially changed -- don't have to offer this type of coverage.
+Also, the law doesn't require that large companies -- those with more than 50 employees -- offer dental and vision services for children, though the majority already do.

 Your children may also get care for their eyes and teeth through two programs for people with low incomes: Medicaid and the Children's Health Insurance Program (CHIP).
 You have to qualify for those programs, based on your income, for your children to be covered.